breuleux/ovld/README.md

 assert f("hello") == f2("hello") == "hello!"
 assert f(10) == f2(10) == 30

-# You can also meld mixers inplace, but only if all new fields have defaults
+# You can also meld medleys inplace, but only if all new fields have defaults
-class Total(Mixer):
+class Total(Medley):
     pass

 Total.extend(Punctuator, Multiplier)